sxyazi/yazi/docs/keymap.md

   - `--end-of-word`: Move to the end of the next word.

 - delete: Delete the selected characters.

   - `--insert`: Delete and enter insert mode.

+- yank: Copy the selected characters.
+- paste: Paste the copied characters after the cursor.

+  - `--before`: Paste the copied characters before the cursor.

 ### Insert mode